How To DM Someone in Discord

 - Scroll through your friends until you find the one you want to DM and then left-click him or her.
 This will open up a Direct Message between you.
-You can now enter your message in the text box at the bottom of the window, pressing the ENTER key to send.
+You can now enter your message in the text box at the bottom of the window, pressing the ENTER key to send the message.

-- To DM a member of a server you too are a member of, login to the server by left-clicking on it from the server menu on the far left side.
+- To DM a member of a server you too are a member of, log in to the Discord server by left-clicking on it from the server menu on the far left side.

 - While on the server, scroll through the list of member names from the menu to the far right until you find who you’re looking for.

 - Right-click the member’s name and from the dialog menu, choose Message.

 - The Direct Message window will be pulled up and you can enter your message into the text box at the bottom.
 Press the ENTER key to send the message.